Wirus-deleted-my-username/Google-Keep-Client/README.md

 # Google-Keep-Client
-A basic client for Google Keep based on .Net Framework 😃
+A basic (unofficial) client for Google Keep based on .Net Framework 😃 I'm of course not an owner of Google Keep.

+You can download the first beta here: https://github.com/Wirus-deleted-my-username/Google-Keep-Client/releases